Anthracimycin: Antibiotic activity

 Anthracimycin was first noted for its potent activity against Bacillus anthracis (strain UM23C1-1), which is known to cause the human infectious disease anthrax, with a minimum inhibitory concentration (MIC) of 0.031 ug/mL.
 It was also initially found to have activity against other Gram-positive genera such as staphylococci, enterococci, and streptococci, but was not active against Gram-negative strains.
 In a follow-up study, anthracimycin was screened against a panel of Staphylococcus aureus strains both in vivo and in vitro.
 All strains of S. aureus tested were susceptible to anthracimycin at MIC values of less than or equal to 0.25 mg/L. This included strains of methicillin-susceptible, methicillin-resistant (MRSA), and vancomycin-resistant strains.
 Unfortunately, postantibiotic effects were minimal and the effects of the antibiotic were mitigated by presence of 20% human serum.
 Nevertheless, levels of anthracimycin significantly below the MIC were still able to slow MRSA growth.
 The compound was found to be minimally toxic to human cells with an IC50 of 70 mg/L against human carcinoma cells.
 It has been found that the most likely mechanism of action for anthracimycin is inhibition of RNA and DNA synthesis, but not through DNA intercalation.
 As part of an in vivo study with a murine peritonitis model of infection, anthracimycin was found to protect mice against mortality by MRSA at doses of 1 and 10 mg/kg.
-As a result, anthracimycin is a promising new scaffold for development of novel antibiotics against MRSA.